-- School mobile phones and devices will be suitably protected via a passcode/password/PIN and must only be accessed or used by members of staff or, in the case of classroom devices, by students when supervised in class. - School mobile phones and devices will always be used in accordance with the acceptable use of technology policy and other relevant policies. - Where staff or students are using school-provided mobile phones or devices, they will be informed prior to use via our Acceptable Use Policy (AUP) that activity may be monitored for safeguarding reasons and to ensure policy compliance.
+- School mobile phones and devices will be suitably protected via a passcode/password/PIN and must only be accessed or used by members of staff or, in the case of classroom devices, by students when supervised in class. - School mobile phones and devices will always be used in accordance with the IT Terms of Use and other relevant policies. - Where staff or students are using school-provided mobile phones or devices, they will be informed prior to use that activity may be monitored for safeguarding reasons and to ensure policy compliance.